 This “leadership 101” article is a way of providing those key concepts.
 I will be updating this post as I use specific concepts that are missing, or need further clarification.
 Please feel free to post any other key concepts you see missing and I will add them to this article. – August Neverman

-“I have never met a man so ignorant that I couldn't learn something from him.” – Galileo Galilei
+“I have never met a man so ignorant that– Galileo Galilei

 Listen first, then listen some more.
 Think before you communicate.
 When you need to communicate do it with visuals, verbally, mathematically and written, use every option you can.
 If you feel like you are communicating a lot you probably need to double the amount you are communicating.

 The phrase “A picture is worth a 1000 words” is still true.
 Also remember it's harder to write a concise, clear one page summary than a 10 page summary.
 Simplify and consolidate but no more than the content permits.
 Use analogies to help bridge new ideas to your audience (client, customer, employee or supervisor).
 This is especially true with technical subjects.

 Remember in some cases it can take up to seven different styles of communication for a person to fully understand what you are communicating.
 One of my bosses told me “Shut up and listen” its good advice.
 If you “think” someone understand something, don’t assume, communicate to ensure they understand.
 Ask the person to explain the concept in their own words.